The Aarhus Festival

 The festival makes the city vibrant with life, energy and creativity.
 Urban art, gastronomy and music.
 For 10 days every street and alley, club, stage, gallery and museum swarm with art and entertainment where renowned traditions flourish side by side with the new and unexpected.

-The theme for the next three years 2020-2022 is "In It Together", highlighting the need for community.
+The theme for 2023 is "Mind the Gap", highlighting the need for community.

 Each year, the festival has a theme serving as a frame for the more than 1000 different events and 100 venues.
 The events vary widely and cover all aspects of art and culture and gathers around a half million guests each year.
 The festival encompasses theatre, music, art and architecture in urban spaces, gastronomy, dance and everything in between to create a setting of curiosity, culture and creativity.